 Just like Israel had enough of the bondage of Egypt and cried out for salvation, you too, realizing the bondage of the church system, and wanting freedom, were released by God.

-The Institutional Church was just one of the worldly systems that held you captive until God woke you up.
-In some sense, it was the Lord’s test to see if you longed for God’s kingdom or a religious version of Satan’s.
+The Institutional Church was just one of the worldly systems that held you captive until God delivered you.
+In some way, being apart of the false church system was the Lord’s test to see if you longed for God’s kingdom or a religious version of Satan’s.
 You passed the test, now it’s time to travel through the wilderness to prepare.

 Prepare for what, you say?

 For Israel, it was understanding who God was and preparing for life in the Promised Land.
 For John the Baptist’s students, it was receiving the coming Messiah.
 For the Son of God, the wilderness was preparation for his upcoming ministry.
 For the saints, it’s all the above.
 Before we talk about preparation, I need to talk about the importance of separation for a season.